-In October 2008, we entered into a contract to purchase 334,000 MMBTU per year of natural gas requirements at \$7.50 per MMBTU for the period from April 2009 through March 2011.
-This represents approximately 60% of our natural gas requirements based on our projected usage rates for 2009, with the remainder purchased on the open market.
-From April 2011 through March 2012, approximately 60% of our natural gas requirements will be fixed at a price of \$6.50 per MMBTU with the remainder purchased on the open market.
-This contract was extended another year in 2010, meaning that from April 2012 through March 2013 approximately 60% of our natural gas requirements will be fixed at a price of \$5.50 per MMBTU with the remainder purchased on the open market.
+As discussed above in Item 1-Business, Raw Materials and Energy, we have entered into a fixed price contract to purchase 60% to 70% of our natural gas requirements, or 334,000 to approximately 380,000 MMBTUs per year, through December 2014, with the remainder purchased on the open market.
 A significant interruption in our parent roll production due to tornado, fire or other natural disaster, adverse market conditions or mechanical failure could reduce our natural gas requirements to a level below that of our contracted amount.
-If we are unable to purchase the contracted amounts and the market price at that time is less than the contracted price, we would be obligated under the terms of our agreement to reimburse an amount equal to the volume purchased that was less than the contracted amount multiplied by the difference between our contract price and current spot price.
+If we are unable to purchase the contracted amounts and the market price at that time is less than the contracted price, we would be obligated under the terms of our agreement to reimburse an amount equal to the difference between the contracted amount and the amount actually purchased multiplied by the difference between our contract price and current spot price.